 Other compensation to dealers The distributor, at its expense, provides additional compensation to investment dealers.
 These payments may be made, at the discretion of the distributor, to dealers with which it has a substantive distribution relationship involving the sale of Capital Group ETFs.
 The payments are made in fixed dollars or based on a percentage of eligible assets of Capital Group ETF shares held by the dealer.
-Eligible assets are all Capital Group ETF assets other than assets that are excluded by the dealer, which may include assets held in certain IRAs and retirement accounts.
+Eligible assets are all Capital Group ETF assets other than assets held in certain IRAs and retirement accounts.
+Dealers are responsible for identifying these assets and may direct Capital Client Group, Inc. to exclude additional assets.